ultralytics/mkdocs/README.md

 ## ✉️ Connect with Us

 Have you stumbled upon a glitch, or do you have a splendid feature idea?
 Pop over to [GitHub Issues](https://github.com/ultralytics/mkdocs/issues) to drop us a line!
-Also, join our [Discord](https://ultralytics.com/discord) for buzzing discussions, insights, and tips around our shared ML journeys.
+Also, join our [Discord](https://ultralytics.com/discord) and [Reddit](https://reddit.com/r/ultralytics) for buzzing discussions, insights, and tips around our shared ML journeys.

 <br>
 <div align="center">